overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 I will ONLY provide a script for one bootloader - **goofiboot**. (gummiboot -> systemd-boot -> goofiboot) Goofiboot however is deprecated, maybe I will switch to grub when it stops working or I will find a way to use systemd-boot as standalone.

 This "distro" will start with kernel 4.12.10.
 It runs perfectly with 4.13.5.
 4.14-rc4 did not work.
-System booted...PC turned off Ó_ó
+System booted...PC turned off Ó_ó.
+To make this even a thing the kernel configs i provide here are maxed out.
+They will probably run on any PC!
+If you want a more minimalistic kernel suited to your system change the clfs_12 script(s) and use make menuconfig.

 I will try to use openrc-elogind and NOT consolekit.
-Elogind however is suddenly failing on me although it worled before I will ONLY provide scripts for **XCFCE** and **MATE** as Desktop environments.
+Elogind however is suddenly failing on me although it worked before I will ONLY provide scripts for **XCFCE** and **MATE** as Desktop environments (DEs).
 I will ONLY provide Xorg drivers for **Intel/NVIDIA** Systems.
 I will deactivate nouveau and nouveaufb (framebuffer) by default and provide an NVIDIA install script.